What to Do in Patong Beach at Night?

-Phuket is famous the world around for its colourful nightlife.
+Patong Nightlife in Phuket is famous the world around for being colourful and carefree.
 It has evolved a lot to reach all kinds of travellers and today; it’s not as rowdy as in Pattaya or even Bangkok.
 During high season (November to May), Nightlife is vibrant in most beach towns.
 Patong of course leads the pack, but Kata, Karon and Kamala have their own bar streets, lively and colourful until midnight or 2 am.

 What is there to do in Patong at night?